By Helen Osborne, M.Ed., OTR/L

 The republished version of this book has a spiffy new cover, redesigned pages, and updated reference links.
 All with the same practical content inside.

-Whether you are a physician, nurse, pharmacist, allied health professional, case manager, public health specialist, practice manager, health care educator, student or family caregiver this book is for you.
+Whether you are a physician, nurse, pharmacist, allied health professional, case manager, public health specialist, practice manager, health educator, student, or family caregiver–this book is for you.

 Awards, Reviews, and Comments

 Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition has won several awards for excellence including from the American Medical Writers Association and its New England chapter.